 10. The WLAN AN forwards the EAP-Request/AKA'-Challenge message to the UE.

 11. At receipt of the RAND and AUTN in the EAP-Request/AKA'-Challenge message, the ME shall obtain the Access Network Identity from the EAP signalling and the USIM in the UE shall verify the freshness of the AV' by checking whether AUTN can be accepted as described in TS 33.102 [40].
 If so, the USIM computes a response RES.
 The USIM shall return RES, CK, IK to the ME.
 The ME shall derive CK' and IK' using the Access Network Identity as the KDF input parameter.
 If the verification of the AUTN fails on the USIM, then the USIM and ME shall proceed as described in sub-clause 6.1.3.3.
 The UE may derive MSK from CK’ and IK’ as per Annex F and as described in RFC 5448[12].
 When the UE is performing NSWO authentication, the KAUSF shall not be generated by the UE.

+If the UE receives Access Network Identity with format “5G:NSWO:” and SN ID in the AT_KDF_INPUT from the AUSF over EAP-AKA', the UE may apply the rules for comparison of the locally determined Access Network Identity and the received one as specified in IETF RFC 5448 [12].
+In this case, the locally determined SN ID is "5G:NSWO:" and the SN ID.
+The SN ID is the PLMN ID received from the broadcast as depicted in 6.3.12b in TS 23.501 [2].
+If the comparison check is successful, the UE shall proceed; otherwise the UE shall abort the access procedure.

 12. The UE shall send the EAP-Response/AKA'-Challenge message to the WLAN AN.